kvaps/keepass-url-overrides/README.md

 # URL Overrides for KeePass2 in Linux
-Here I collect url override scripts for keepass2 in linux system
+Here I collect url override scripts for keepass2 in linux and windows system

 ## SSH